 My last attempt to find it was halted by some great opportunities to work with a bunch of other people on their projects, and to publish “The Rise of the Reluctant Innovator”.
 In between the paid work I’ve continued the trend of doing a bunch of talks and guest writing, and helping mentor students and early stage socially-focused technology startups, usually in my own time.
 I’ve been fortunate to be able to do that.

-Of course, I could continue as I have done for the past twenty years and see where my journey ultimately takes me.
-But that feels too uncertain, not to mention the challenges of raising money for a salary year-on-year.
+When it comes to change I could, of course, continue as I have done for the past twenty-odd years and see where my journey takes me.
+But that now feels a little too risky, not to mention the uncertainty of having to cobble together a salary year-on-year (even though I’ve done pretty well at it for well over a decade).
 I now have responsibilities, and a journey which has largely been just about me is now about others, too.
 I’m no longer travelling alone.

 I often highlight in my many talks that back in the beginning my ideal job didn’t exist, so I had to create it.
-My passion for technology, anthropology, conservation and development are enshrined in everything I’ve done with kiwanja.net for the past ten years, largely based on my experiences over the previous ten.
+My passion for technology, anthropology, conservation and development are enshrined in everything I’ve done with kiwanja.net for the past twelve years, largely based on my experiences over the previous decade or so.
 Looking back, I probably wouldn’t change a thing.
-Now I feel it may be time to make better use what I’ve learnt, and take it forward somewhere else.
-I’m not entirely sure what or where that ‘somewhere else’ might be, but I have until the end of 2013 to find out.

 What might I offer that ‘somewhere else’?

-- Twenty years experience working in emerging markets, mostly across Africa
+- Over twenty years experience working in emerging markets, mostly across Africa

 - Twenty-five years experience in the IT sector

-- Ten years at the forefront of mobile-for-development (m4d)
+- Twelve years at the forefront of mobile-for-development (m4d)